jragbeer/Project-Euler/README.md

 Solving math problems using programming!

-So far - 53 / first 100 completed
+So far - 56 / first 100 completed

+Solutions solved with Numpy will be stated